Public Infrastructure Investments for Space Market Development

 A program supporting continuous human presence requires substantial investment in both station capabilities and crew operations, with private investors expecting returns over the asset's full lifetime.
-I assume the program covers transportation to and from the station as well as crew supplies and equipment.
+The analysis assumes the program covers transportation to and from the station as well as crew supplies and equipment.
 Since transportation and crew support costs remain roughly constant regardless of whether the program supports independent stations or shared infrastructure, the economically relevant comparison focuses on the ``capturable budget''---funds available for direct purchases, direct transfers, and shared infrastructure investment.
 Based on the 2026 NASA President's Budget Request for commercial space station services, this capturable budget amounts to approximately \$1B annually.\footnote{The 2026 NASA President's Budget Request contains roughly \$2B for crewed space station services in 2030, when the ISS is retired and private stations become operational \citep{nasa_fy_2025}.
 This includes approximately \$1.2B for transportation and resupply flights.
-The remaining \$800M represents the capturable portion available for station-related investments, rounded to \$1B for analytical convenience.} I assume market demand from research institutions, private companies, and other national space agencies and government entities provides an additional \$500M annually in total potential revenue for station operators.
+The remaining \$800M represents the capturable portion available for station-related investments, rounded to \$1B for analytical convenience.} The analysis assumes external demand from research institutions, private companies, and other national space agencies and government entities provides an additional \$500M annually in total potential revenue for station operators.